Self-Education/algorithm/note/Dynamic programming.md

 4. [10.
 Regular Expression Matching -- Hard](https://leetcode.com/problems/regular-expression-matching/) use DP for string match

+5. [276.
+Paint Fence -- Medium](https://leetcode.com/problems/paint-fence) does not need to check condition

 ### Do not know where to start or where to stop

 1. [1130.
 Minimum Cost Tree From Leaf Values -- Medium](https://leetcode.com/problems/minimum-cost-tree-from-leaf-values/)